Junauda Petrus: Personal life

 Petrus lives in Minneapolis with her wife, Ngowo Nasah, and family.

 Awards

 Petrus was recognized as a City Pages Twin Cities artist of the year in 2016.

 In 2020, Petrus received a Coretta Scott King Honor Award for The Stars and the Blackness Between Them.

 Petrus has also been awarded several fellowships.
+She is the 2025–2026 City of Minneapolis Poet Laureate.